Aslemammad/contextism/README.md

 }

 ```
-When we create store using contexter, it gives us 3 hooks :<br>
+When we create store using Contextish, it gives us 3 hooks :<br>

 - **useStateContext**: the state value that we gave it to state prop in Provider component
 - **useDispatchContext**: the setState function or useReducer dispatch that we passed it to dispatch prop